claudioperez/OpenSeesRT/README.md

 as well as a new set of Python bindings that is both idiomatic, and free of global state.

-The package may be used as a drop-in replacement for both OpenSees and OpenSeesPy, and generally provides a substantial performance boost.
+The package may be used as a drop-in replacement for both OpenSees.exe and OpenSeesPy (see *Getting Started* below), and generally provides a substantial performance boost.
 Project objectives include:

 - **Performance** The `opensees` package uses the experimental